yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/create-deployments/create-universe-multi-zone.md

 ![Multi-zone universe connect](/images/yp/multi-zone-universe-connect-1.png)

-- Determine the node to which you wish to connect and click the corresponding Action > Connect.
+- Determine the node to which you wish to connect and click the corresponding **Action > Connect**.

 - Copy the SSH command displayed in the **Access your node** dialog shown in the following illustration: